link1905/system-design-101/content/docs/design-patterns/caching-patterns.md

 ## Client-Side Caching

 In many scenarios, caching can be implemented on the client-side.
-This can help reduce resource consumption on the server, particularly network bandwidth.
+This helps reduce resource consumption on the server, particularly network bandwidth.

 However, this approach should be used cautiously.
 Client devices often have limited resources,